nsip/nias3/README.md

 NIAS has gone through the following implementation stages:
 * [NIAS](https://github.com/nsip/nias) (Oct 2015), implemented in Ruby with Apache Kafka data streaming, Redis as graph database, LMDS as data store.
 Initial proof of concept; stream chaining, filtering, format conversion, multiple standards in graph.
 Simple Analytics front-end.
 * [NIAS2](https://github.com/nsip/nias2) (Jul 2016), implemented in Go with NATS Streaming, Ledis as graph database and data store.
 Optimised for performance; intended for desktop deployment.
 Specific to NAPLAN use cases.
-* [NIAS3](https://github.com/nsip/nias3) (Mar 2018), implemented in Go with NATS Streaming, Ledis as Hexastore graph database.
-Move to triples as storage unit, peer-to-peer synchronisation of data.
+* [NIAS3](https://github.com/nsip/nias3), [NIAS3-Engine](https://github.com/nsip/nias3-engine) (Mar 2018), implemented in Go with NATS Streaming, bolt db as Hexastore graph database.
+Move to triples as storage unit, peer-to-peer synchronisation of data, digital signing of data, encryption in transit, multiple contexts of data.

+## Installation

+There are currently two executables to be installed in NIAS3.
+This repository contains the API front-end to NIAS3: it is a REST server, which currently processes SIF CRUD requests, and translates between SIF/XML and triples.
+The bulk of functionality of NIAS3 resides in the [NIAS3-Engine](https://github.com/nsip/nias3-engine), which stores the triples in a Hexastore, synchronises triples between NIAS3-Engine instances, and adds sigchains to ensure data integrity.

 ## NIAS3 Functionality